jriano/backup-media/README.md

-# Backup Media
+# Scripts to Backup Media

 This set of scripts are used to backup pictures, videos and audios from your phone to your pc.
-The folder locations for source and destination must be given in the file
+The folder locations for source and destination must be given in the file.

+All scripts use the source and destination folders provided in the following file, make sure to configure that before running the scripts:

 ```text
 dirs.json
 ```

-All scripts use the file locations given there.

-### Delete live photos (.MOV) and convert .HEIC to .JPG
+## How to delete live photos (.MOV) and convert .HEIC to .JPG

 Run the helper scripts to remove .MOV live pictures and to convert the iPhone pictures to .JPG before runing the main backup script.
 This will help you save storage.
 Run them in the order shown next: